HimanthReddyGurram/To-do-List_Web3_DApp/README.md

-# web3TodoList
+# To-do List (Web 3.0)

-This a dedecentralized to-do list web3 application where users can create some lists, edit and delete them.
+This a decentralized to-do list web3 application where users can create some lists, edit and delete them.
+This project uses motoko as a backend and interface it with our react front end.

+(This website has a backend so the data doesnot get lost when refreshing websites or servers.)

+## Technologies
+* React.js
+* Web 3.0
+* Blockchain
+  - Motoko
+* Node.js
+  - Javascript

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens.